Sid672/Rangoli/README.md

    Inner loop:
      #body
 ```
-- You have seen that the same pattern is repeated.
-If you count, you will find that pattern is repeated 36 times.
+- You can see that the same pattern is being repeated.
+If count, you would find that the pattern is repeated 36 times.
 So we need a variable `n = 36`.
-- According to the rough diagram we should turn turtle upward `t.right(270)` then move 25 pixels `t.forward(25)`.
+- According to the rough diagram we require to turn the turtle upward `t.right(270)` then move it 25 pixels `t.forward(25)`.
 ```python
 n = 36
 t.right(270)
 t.forward(25)
 ```
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_7.PNG?raw=true)
-- Next, we use loops, the main loop will repeat 36 times because n = 36.
+- Next we use loops, the main loop will repeat 36 times because n = 36.
 - We fill color in turtle(pen) by `t.fillcolor(col[j])` and change its shape from `arrow --> circle`   after that we print pen shape on paper `t.stamp()`.
 - Nested loop repeat `int((3 * n) / 4) = 21 times`.
 - Then `t.forward(0.8)`means pen will move 0.8 pixel , `t.left(360/ n)` turn left 10 degrees because `360/ n = 10 degrees`.
 - To join the circle and arrow, we require `forward(25)` and change its shape `circle --> arrow` to print it again.
-- Similarly, we repeat the next loop in the right direction to achieve a circular path.
+- We then repeat the next loop in right direction to create a circular path.
 - To change the color of the pen use `t.pencolor(color name)`.
-- But remember our colour container `col = ["red","orange","yellow","green","blue","purple"]` contains only 6 colours numbered from (col[j = 0] = red,.... col[j = 5] = purple).
+- But remember our color container `col = ["red","orange","yellow","green","blue","purple"]` contains only 6 colors numbered from (col[j = 0] = red,.... col[j = 5] = purple).
-- So j can't be greater than and equal to 6.
+- Therefore, j can't be greater than and equal to 6.
-- To maintain j we use condition ` if (j >= 6 ): j = 0 `.
+- To maintain j we can use condition ` if (j >= 6 ): j = 0 `.
 ```Python
 #main loop
 for i in range(n):